-All courses during semesters one (September – December) and two (January – April) are held at SFU Harbour Centre in downtown Vancouver.
-The semester three internship (May – August) and semester four project report writing, supervision and evaluation (September – December) may be completed either in Vancouver or elsewhere.
-Residency in the Vancouver area is not a requirement for semesters three and four.
+All courses during Terms one (September – December) and two (January – April) are held at SFU Harbour Centre in downtown Vancouver.
+The Term three internship (May – August) and Term four project report writing, supervision and evaluation (September – December) may be completed either in Vancouver or elsewhere.
+Residency in the Vancouver area is not a requirement for Terms three and four.

 Letters of notification will be sent to all applicants as soon as possible after the admissions procedure is completed.
 PLEASE NOTE: All acceptances are for the time period specified in the letter of acceptance.